KaiKornhuber/KaiKornhuber.github.io/_pages/about.md

 ---
+permalink: /
 title: "Kai Kornhuber | Weather and Climate Risks"
-excerpt: ""
+excerpt: "I'm a climate scientist at the Earth Institute, Columbia University."
-sitemap: true
+author_profile: true
-permalink: /about.md
+redirect_from:
+  - /about/
+  - /about.html
 ---
 Short Bio
 ------